John Wesley Powell: Personal views

-Indian policy
+Influence on policy

 Powell's anthropological research often coincided with political advocacy as he sought to advise federal agencies, Native peoples, and politicians about how best to manage the influx of white settlers to the West.
-In a 1878 report to the Secretary of the Interior, Powell argued for federal investments in ethnography as a way to support the government's goal of cultural assimilation.
-He made the case that achieving this goal would require a long-term commitment and criticized those who expected it to occur "in the twinkling of an eye."
+In general, Powell thought that the colonization of North America by white settlers was inevitable but that government action could hasten the adoption of settler culture by Natives.